 Causes of secondary infertility in men and people assigned male at birth (AMAB) often include issues with hormone levels, certain medical conditions and lifestyle factors.

 The medical term for low testosterone is hypogonadism.
 Some studies show that about 2% of all men and people AMAB have low testosterone.
 Low testosterone is more common once you’re over 40 years old.

 Testicular varicocele is an enlargement of veins in your scrotum, or the sack of skin encasing your testicles.
 This condition is a common cause of low sperm production and infertility in men and people AMAB — about 30%.

 Semen is the fluid that carries sperm.
 After age 40, the quality of semen tends to decline.

-These drugs include some antibiotics and medication that treat high blood pressure.
-Sperm quality can also be affected by treatments for the following conditions:
+These drugs include some antibiotics and medications that treat high blood pressure.
+Treatments for the following conditions can affect sperm quality:

 Certain lifestyle factors, including exposure to chemicals that damage sperm, can cause infertility.
 Some of these include:

 Your risk for secondary infertility may be higher if you’ve had:

 If you suspect secondary infertility, schedule an exam with your healthcare provider, reproductive endocrinologist or urologist.
 Early evaluation is critical to ensure the widest variety of treatment options.